Florida Travel and Tourism

 According to the late historian Mary McRae of Homosassa, Inverness got its name from a lonely Scotsman, far away from his home, who gazed upon the blue waters of the Native American-named Tsala Apopka Lake and thought the area looked like the headlands and Lochs of Inverness, Scotland.
 Inver is a Gaelic word meaning “mouth of the river”, and through the Scottish city flows the River Ness, originating from Loch Ness.”

-The Columbia Hotel shown above is often mistaken in pictures for the Inverness Castle, which is actually across the river.
-The real Inverness Castle is across the River Ness. below.:
+The Columbia Hotel shown above is often mistaken in pictures for the Inverness Castle.
+However, Inverness Castle is actually across the River Ness.
+See below.

-Are you an Elvis Presley Fan?
-If so, you will want to visit our Downtown Museum featuring both history & modern culture.
-There you will find The Old Courthouse that Elvis Presley made famous when he filmed a courtroom scene here in the movie – Follow that Dream in 1961.
+Florida Travel And Tourism Part 2 introduces you to many Florida attractions.
+Obviously, we get many Elvis Presley Fans.
+So, you will want to visit our Downtown Museum featuring both history & modern culture.
+There you will find The Old Courthouse that Elvis Presley made famous.
+Most importantly, Elvis filmed the entire courtroom scene here for the movie – Follow that Dream in 1961.
 Follow That Dream (1962) Soundtracks on IMDb.
 See above photo of the courthouse.

 For more information from Visit Florida click Nostalgia Reigns in Inverness as Elvis Movie Plays on Historic Courthouse Lawn